raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 two valuable efficiency features, can interact badly with each other when used together {{NagleDA}}.

-Some DSO messages elicit responses; others do not.
+DSO request messages elicit responses; DSO unidirectional messages and DSO response messages do not.

-For DSO messages that do elicit responses, Nagle's algorithm and delayed ack work as intended.
+For DSO request messages, which do elicit responses, Nagle's algorithm and delayed ack work as intended.

 For DSO messages that do not elicit responses, the delayed ack mechanism causes the ack to be delayed by 200 ms.